EgorlandiaxTsar/WebSurfer/README.md

 ![search-by-site-example](https://github.com/EgorlandiaxTsar/WebSurferSnippetsStorage/blob/master/static/search-by-site-example.gif?raw=true "Search by site example")
 ## Installation guide
-In this section there is a step-by-step guide to how to install WebSurfer locally
+In this section you can find a step-by-step guide to how to install WebSurfer locally
-### Installation on Windows
+### Java installation
+- Follow the guide of Java installation [for Windows](https://docs.oracle.com/en/java/javase/11/install/installation-jdk-microsoft-windows-platforms.html#JSJIG-GUID-DAF345BA-B3E7-4CF2-B87A-B6662D691840) or [for Mac](https://docs.oracle.com/en/java/javase/11/install/installation-jdk-macos.html#JSJIG-GUID-F575EB4A-70D3-4AB4-A20E-DBE95171AB5F) on the official website
-#### MySQL installation
+### MySQL installation
-- Go to the [installation link](https://dev.mysql.com/downloads/file/?id=520406) and press "No, thanks, just start my download" button
+- Go to the installation link [for Windows](https://dev.mysql.com/downloads/file/?id=520406) or [for Mac](https://dev.mysql.com/downloads/file/?id=520328) and press "No, thanks, just start my download" button
 - Follow the MySQL installer steps
     - On first page choose `Full` installation type
     - Then press `Execute` and `Next`
     - In `Accounts and Roles` tab set the password for your database (**DO NOT LOOSE IT, YOU WILL NEED IT LATER**)
     - Then press `Next`, `Next`, `Execute` and `Finish`
-- Once MySQL is installed, open MySQL Workbench and connect through `Local instance MySQL80` by using yout password
+- Once MySQL is installed, open MySQL Workbench and connect through `Local instance MySQL80` by using your password
 - In the `Query 1` tab, opened by default, past and run the following script:
 ```SQL
 CREATE DATABASE `websurfer` DEFAULT CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci DEFAULT ENCRYPTION='N';